Elizabeth Small1,2,3

 BMDB data

-Elizabeth Small was christened on 18 Mar 1836 at Makerstoun, ROX, SCT; as Elizabeth to Thomas SMAIL and Elizabeth BLACKIE.4
+Elizabeth Small was christened on 18 Mar 1836 Makerstoun, ROX, SCT; as Elizabeth to Thomas SMAIL and Elizabeth BLACKIE.4

 Elizabeth Dickson died aft.
 1901 ?Coldstream, BEW, SCT.7